haifulness/restaurant_chat_bot/botkit/docs/readme.md

 | callback _or_ array of callbacks   | callback function in the form function(response_message,conversation), or array of objects in the form ``{ pattern: regular_expression, callback: function(response_message,conversation) { ... } }``
 | capture_options | _Optional_ Object defining options for capturing the response

-convo.say() is a specialized version of `convo.addQuestion()` that adds messages to the _current_ thread, essentially adding a message dynamically to the conversation.
-This should only be used in simple cases, or when building a conversation lots of dynamic content.
+convo.ask() is a specialized version of `convo.addQuestion()` that adds messages to the _current_ thread, essentially adding a message dynamically to the conversation.
+This should only be used in simple cases, or when building a conversation with lots of dynamic content.
 Otherwise, creating `threads` is the recommended approach.

 In particular, we recommend that developers avoid calling `convo.ask()` or `convo.say()` inside a callbacks for `convo.ask()`.
 Multi-level callbacks encourage fragile code - for conversations requiring more than one branch, use threads!